Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 - This season, the Golden Gophers are winless ATS when entering a game as a favorite of 7.5 points or more.

-- Minnesota's games this year have hit the over three times in seven opportunities (42.9%).
+- Minnesota's games this year have hit the over on three of seven set point totals (42.9%).

-- When Minnesota puts up more than 25.1 points, it is 3-2 against the spread and 4-1 overall.
+- Minnesota is 3-2 against the spread and 4-1 overall this season when the team records more than 25.1 points.

-- When Minnesota amasses more than 417.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- Minnesota is 2-0 against the spread and 2-0 overall when the team picks up over 417.4 yards.

-- This year, the Golden Gophers have seven turnovers, four fewer than the Wildcats have takeaways (11).
+- The Golden Gophers have seven giveaways this season, while the Wildcats have 11 takeaways .

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.